CherryDT/slimtomato/README.md

 * `beforeStep`: A function with parameter `step` which is called before a step is executed. `step` is at the moment just an object `{name}`.
 * `afterStep`: A function with parameter `step` which is called after a step was executed. `step` is at the moment just an object `{name, result}`.
 * `beforeRequest`: A function with parameters `(step, request)` which is called before the `Request` step type initiates an HTTP request. `step` is at the moment just an object `{name}` and `request` is the [options object passed to request-promise](https://www.npmjs.com/package/request-promise#cheat-sheet).
+* `requestOptions`: Object of default request options used with the `request` module.
+The options passed directly to a `Request` step have priority, the `headers` property is merged.

 Additionally, you can add arbitrary fields into the options object, which will become properties of the created tomato.